fsw-griet/GIT-GAME-FSW/README.md

 Do you need a compass, or should we send a search party? 😜 Go back to where you were, and try again! 👀

+make sure you collect all the segments of the key 🔑✨

 ---